 More concretely, membership includes these benefits:

 You are always welcome to visit and “check us out.”
-You may also call to make an appointment with Rabbi Sam Weintraub, Executive Director Marla Cohen, Director of Education and Family Programming, Rabbi Valerie Lieber, Preschool Director, Peggy Geller, or Music Enrichment Director, Joey Weisenberg by calling 718-875-1550.
+You may also call to make an appointment with our Rabbi Sam Weintraub, Executive Director Alan Bell, or another member of our staff by calling (718) 875-1550.
 They are happy to meet you.
-We especially encourage you to visit our intimate, spirited Friday night service, 6 PM in the Chapel, and our dynamic, lay-led Shabbat morning service, beginning at 9:30 AM in the Sanctuary.
+We especially encourage you to visit our intimate, spirited Friday night service, 6:00pm in the Chapel, and our dynamic, lay-led Shabbat morning service, beginning at 9:15am in the Sanctuary.
 Kiddushim, social time, follow both services.
 Also, browse our website to get a sense of our diverse and dynamic community (chosen as one of the “ten best Synagogues in New York City” by the website NYC10Best.com).